joshnguyentoronto/project-sharing-app/README.md

 ### About:

-THE EXHIBIT is a group project which ideas originally come from the needs of sharing student's projects to showcase to the world.\
+THE EXHIBIT is a group project which ideas originally came from the needs of sharing student's projects to showcase to the world.\
 &nbsp;\
 THE EXHIBIT is the place where we can Learn new things, get ideas for your next projects, help others to improve and meet potential employer.\
 &nbsp;\